CopernicaMarketingSoftware/Documentation/Publisher/en/database-export.md

 ## Extra remarks

-* The fields *ID*, *Access code* and *Profile created* are system fields.
+* The fields *ID*, *Access code* and *Profile created* are system fields;
 * You can only export fields from one collection at a time to a CSV file.
-To export multiple collections, choose for export to XML.
+To export multiple collections, choose for export to XML;
-* UTF-8 is normally the best encoding for output files
+* UTF-8 is normally the best encoding for output files;
-* Date fields can be formatted in a the format that best suits your needs
+* Date fields can be formatted in a the format that best suits your needs;
 * If you want to keep the export files small, you can compress them.
 This is especially useful if you want to send export files by mail.